 The Benefits of Cross-Training for Dancers

-- Strength training supports flexibility and ensures the proper muscles are engaged to prevent injury and propel you onto pointe.
+- Engage the proper muscles needed to propel you onto pointe.

-Strength training may be done in multiple forms but generally, it includes some form of resistance applied to your body.
-This encourages your muscles to engage with the added force which leads to increased strength.
-Contrary to popular belief, this does not just mean weights.
-It could also be:
+Strength training builds muscle endurance, power, and stability.
+It may be done in multiple forms but generally, includes some form of resistance applied to your body.
+This encourages your muscles to engage with added force— increasing strength.
+Contrary to popular belief, this does not just involve weight lighting.
+Strength training for dancers can also involve:

 - Kettlebells